Lead in Drinking Water

 This information is also available as a PDF document: Lead in Drinking Water (PDF).

 Coming in contact with lead can cause serious health problems for everyone.
 There is no safe level of lead.
 Babies, children under six years, and pregnant women are at the highest risk.
-Coming in contact with too much lead can damage the brain, kidneys, and nervous system.
+Drinking, breathing, eating or touching food, water and other materials that contain lead can damage the brain, kidneys, and nervous system.
 In children, lead can also slow development or cause learning, behavior, and hearing problems.

 If you have a private well

-Lead is not usually found in your well water.
+Lead is not usually found in well water.
 Lead may enter your drinking water as it travels from your well through your plumbing system.
-Wells and plumbing systems built before 1995 may have parts that have lead in them.
-Visit Lead in Well Water Systems to learn more about lead in private well systems.
-Make sure you use cold water and let the water run before using it for drinking and cooking.
+Wells, pipes, solder, and fixtures built before 1995 may have parts that have lead in them.
+Visit Lead in Well Water Systems to learn more.
+Make sure you use cold water and let it run before using it for drinking and cooking.
 You are responsible for keeping your well water safe and testing it as needed.

 If you are on a public water system

-All public water systems have to follow standards set by the U.S. Environmental Protection Agency (EPA) for testing for lead and copper.
-They also follow EPA standards to make sure water does not easily dissolve lead and copper while moving through pipes.
-To find out the levels of lead and copper your public water system detected, call your water system to get a copy of their yearly Consumer Confidence Report (sometimes called a Water Quality Report).
+All community water systems (serving where you live) follow the U.S. Environmental Protection Agency (EPA) standards for testing for lead and copper.
+They also follow EPA standards to ensure water does not easily dissolve lead and copper while moving through pipes.
+You can find the levels of lead and copper your community water system detected by looking at your Consumer Confidence Report (CCR), also known as an annual drinking water quality report.
+You can call your community water system to get a copy of the report, or you may be able to find it online at Consumer Confidence Reports.

-Lead can get into your drinking water as it passes through your household plumbing system.
-If you live in a house built before 1986, you may have lead parts in your plumbing system.
+Lead can get into your drinking water as it passes through your house’s plumbing If you live in a house built before 1986, you may have lead parts in your system.
 Make sure you use cold water and let the water run before using it for drinking and cooking.
-The only way to know how much lead is in your drinking water is to test your water.
+The only way to know how much lead is in your drinking water is to test the water from your tap.

-Lead occurs naturally and has been used in many products around the world—going all the way back to at least the Roman Empire.
+Lead occurs naturally and has been used in many products worldwide, going back to at least the Roman Empire.
 As lead has been studied over the years, we keep identifying additional ways that it is toxic.
 Levels that were once considered safe are now dealt with as a medical emergency.
 The EPA continues to research lead to decide if more actions are needed.
-For public water systems, a law passed in 1986 restricts how much lead can be used in plumbing parts.
+A law passed in 1986 restricts how much lead can be used in plumbing parts.
 In 2014, the 1986 law was made even stricter.
-Some plumbing parts still have very small amounts of lead in them.
+Some plumbing parts still have minimal amounts of lead in them.
 Other parts are now made of materials other than lead; one of those materials is copper.
-Like lead, copper can also dissolve into water, and too much copper can be bad for you.
+Like lead, copper can also dissolve into water, and too much copper can be harmful to you.
+Read more about Copper in Drinking Water.

 The EPA has an action level of 15 parts of lead per billion parts of water (ppb) for public water systems.
-A public water system has to take actions to reduce the amount of lead in the water if more than 10 percent of the water samples have lead levels over 15 ppb.
-This is an action level; there is no safe level of lead in water.
+Therefore, a public water system must take action to reduce the amount of lead in the water if more than 10 percent of the water samples have lead levels over 15 ppb.
+This is an action level; there is no safe level of lead in the water.

-The number of people with reported high levels of lead in Minnesota has been decreasing since at least the 1990s.
+The number of people with reported high blood lead levels in Minnesota has been decreasing since at least the 1990s.
 The most common way for Minnesotans to come in contact with lead is through lead-based paint found in homes built before 1978.

-In 2014, less than 0.1 percent of Minnesota’s public water systems went over EPA’s lead action level.
-There can still be lead in drinking water in Minnesota homes due to when homes were built.
+In 2021, only 4 out of 1,441 tested public water systems in Minnesota went over EPA's lead action level.
+These systems are finding ways to correct the issue.
+There can still be lead in drinking water in Minnesota homes depending on when homes were built.
 Homes built before 1940 may have lead service lines that connect them to public water.
-Plumbing systems built before 1986 may have lead parts.
+In addition, plumbing parts made before 1986 may contain lead.

 Learn more about lead levels in Minnesota.

-The Lead and Healthy Homes program at MDH works with state and local partners to find and get rid of lead hazards in homes, retail goods, and other areas.
+Lead programs at MDH work with state and local partners to find and eliminate lead hazards in homes, retail goods, and other areas.
 MDH also regulates public water systems by:

 - Approving public water systems’ treatment plans

-- Enforcing the Safe Drinking Water Act, which has a specific part addressing lead and copper
+- Enforcing the Safe Drinking Water Act (SDWA) which has a specific part addressing lead and copper.
+See Background on Drinking Water Standards in the Safe Drinking Water Act (SDWA).

 - Testing public water supplies